jgreywolf/runiq/docs/guide/sequence-diagrams.md

   message from: "Client" to: "Service" label: "Request" type: sync activate: true

-  loop "Retry up to 3 times" {
+  fragment loop "Retry up to 3 times" from: 1 to: 3
-    message from: "Service" to: "External API" label: "API call" type: sync

-    opt "If timeout" {
-      message from: "Service" to: "Service" label: "Wait & retry" type: sync }
+  message from: "Service" to: "External API" label: "API call" type: sync message from: "Service" to: "Service" label: "Wait & retry" type: sync message from: "External API" to: "Service" label: "Response" type: return
-  }

-  message from: "External API" to: "Service" label: "Response" type: return message from: "Service" to: "Client" label: "Result" type: return deactivate: true }
+  message from: "Service" to: "Client" label: "Result" type: return activate: false }
 ```